jjinux/doc-code-verify/README.md

 in the documentation directory.

-If two blocks have the same name, it'll display a warning and only the first use of that block in the cource directory will be used to verify against.
+If two blocks have the same name, it'll display a warning and only the first use of that block in the source directory will be used to verify against.

 If you leave out the END for a block in the code directory, it'll include the rest of the file.
 If you leave out the END for a block in the documentation directory,